Aymen10XP/urban-traffic-management/README.md

 ## Notes

 - PostgreSQL is the required relational database used by the services.
-- Redis is available in Docker but is not required for the mandatory assignment flow.
+- Redis is available in Docker but is not required for the mandatory flow.
 - The gateway is the main endpoint to use during demos and testing.